jnunyez/synchronization/README.md

     build: false
 EOF
 ```
-This will trigger the Operator to instantiate of a Node Feature Discovery (NFD) CR, which will detect worker nodes physically equipped with an Silicom Time Sync card.
-This CR is consumed by the [`Node Feature Discovery Operator`][3].
+This will trigger the Operator to instantiate of a Node Feature Discovery (NFD) Custom Resource (CR), which will detect worker nodes physically equipped with an Silicom Timing Sync card.
+This CR is consumed by the [`NFD Operator`][3].
 Note that Silicom Timing Synchronization Operator requires the presence [`NFD Operator`][3] in the same namespace.
 In this case, we have one node with an STS4 card, thus the node should have been automatically labeled by NFD with with `feature.node.kubernetes.io/custom-silicom.sts.devices=true`.
 To check that, issue the following:

 ```console
 # oc describe node du3-ldc1 | grep custom-silicom.sts.devices=true